Telefonica/toolium/docs/tests_result_analysis.rst

 logs_enabled
 ~~~~~~~~~~~~
-| *true*: webdriver logs are downloaded and saved to local files after test execution
+| *true*: webdriver and GGR logs are downloaded and saved to local files after test execution
-| *false*: webdriver logs are downloaded and saved to local files only if the test fails
+| *false*: webdriver and GGR logs are downloaded and saved to local files only if the test fails